pravinkumarosingh/projects/virtualreality/README.md

-## Galvanic Vestibular Simulation using Virtual Reality
+## Galvanic Vestibular Stimulation using Virtual Reality

 #### This project is based on two domains the first one is BCI(Brain Computer Interface) and second one is VR(Virtual Reality).